 Additionally, a 2000 study of 60 people suffering from influenza found that consuming 15ml of elderberry syrup 4 times daily showed symptom improvement 4 days sooner than those that did not consume elderberry.

 Similar results were found in a separate 2016 study of 312 air travelers on an intercontinental flight out of Australia.
 For those travelers that fell ill and consumed elderberry extract, the severity and duration of cold symptoms were significantly reduced.

 The benefits of elderberry for kids are the same as for adults - and thankfully - kids absolutely love our Organic Elderberry Syrup.
 Our 4 kids request it daily!

-What Makes the Best Organic Elderberry Syrup?
+What Makes the Best Organic Elderberry Syrup in 2023?

 Firstly, most of the world's black elderberries are sourced from Eastern Europe (Poland, Hungary, Ukraine) where the agricultural regulations are often less strict than the U.S. and Canada.
 Knowing the elderberries used in your syrup are certified organic provides peace of mind that you and your family are not being exposed to any foreign contaminants.

 The same goes for the other natural ingredients in elderberry syrup like ceylon cinnamon, ginger root, and clove.
 There's absolutely no reason why your syrup needs to have non-organic ingredients, added sugars, artificial preservatives, or fillers!